 The SEC allows us to "incorporate by reference" much of the information we file with them, which means that we can disclose important information to you by referring you to those publicly available documents.
 The information that we incorporate by reference in this prospectus is considered to be part of this prospectus.
 Because we are incorporating by reference future filings with the SEC, this prospectus is continually updated and those future filings may modify or supersede some of the information included or incorporated in this prospectus.
 You should refer to the registration statement, including the exhibits, for further information about us and the securities we may offer pursuant to this prospectus.
 Statements in this prospectus regarding the provisions of certain documents filed with, or incorporated by reference in, the registration statement are not necessarily complete and each statement is qualified in all respects by that reference.
-We incorporate by reference into this prospectus the documents listed below and any future filings made by us with the SEC under Sections 13(a), 13(c), 14 or 15(d) of the Exchange Act (1) after the date of this prospectus and prior to the time that all of the securities offered by this prospectus are sold or the earlier termination of the offering, and (2) after the date of the initial registration statement of which this prospectus forms a part and prior to the effectiveness of the registration statement (except in each case in which the information contained in such documents is "furnished" and not "filed").
+We incorporate by reference into this prospectus the documents listed below and any future filings made by us with the SEC under Sections 13(a), 13(c), 14 or 15(d) of the Exchange Act after the date of this prospectus and prior to the time that all of the securities offered by this prospectus are sold or the earlier termination of the offering (except in which the information contained in such documents is "furnished" and not "filed").
 The documents we are incorporating by reference as of their respective dates of filing are:

-- Annual Report on Form 10-K for the year ended December 31, 2015, filed with the SEC on February 12, 2016; - the portions of our Definitive Proxy Statement on Schedule 14A that are deemed "filed" with the SEC under the Securities Exchange Act of 1934, as amended, filed on March 17, 2016; - Quarterly Report on Form 10-Q filed with the SEC on April 21, 2016; - · Current Reports on Form 8-K filed with the SEC on May 5, 2016, June 2, 2016 and June 3, 2016; - Description of our common stock contained in our Registration Statement on Form 8-A filed pursuant to Section 12(g) of the Exchange Act, filed with SEC on July 19, 2004; and - Description of our preferred share purchase rights contained in our Registration Statement on Form 8-A filed pursuant to Section 12(b) of the Exchange Act, filed with the SEC on March 8, 2007 (File No. 000-50856).
+- Annual Report on Form 10-K for the year ended December 31, 2015, filed with the SEC on February 12, 2016; - the portions of our Definitive Proxy Statement on Schedule 14A that are deemed "filed" with the SEC under the Securities Exchange Act of 1934, as amended, filed on March 17, 2016; - Quarterly Report on Form 10-Q filed with the SEC on April 21, 2016; - Current Reports on Form 8-K filed with the SEC on May 5, 2016, June 2, 2016 and June 3, 2016; - Description of our common stock contained in our Registration Statement on Form 8-A filed pursuant to Section 12(g) of the Exchange Act, filed with SEC on July 19, 2004; and - Description of our preferred share purchase rights contained in our Registration Statement on Form 8-A filed pursuant to Section 12(b) of the Exchange Act, filed with the SEC on March 8, 2007 (File No. 000-50856).